List of governors of Utah

 The governor of Utah is the head of government of Utah and the commander-in-chief of its military forces.
 The governor has a duty to enforce state laws as well as the power to either approve or veto bills passed by the Utah Legislature.
 The governor may also convene the legislature on "extraordinary occasions".

 The self-proclaimed State of Deseret, precursor to the organization of the Utah Territory, had only one governor, Brigham Young.
 Utah Territory had 15 territorial governors from its organization in 1850 until the formation of the state of Utah in 1896, appointed by the President of the United States.
 John W. Dawson had the shortest term of only three weeks and Brigham Young, the first territorial governor, had the longest term at seven years.

-There have been 17 governors of the State of Utah, with the longest serving being Calvin L. Rampton, who served three terms from 1965 to 1977.
+There have been 18 governors of the State of Utah, with the longest serving being Cal Rampton, who served three terms from 1965 to 1977.
 Olene Walker served the shortest term, the remaining 14 months of Mike Leavitt's term upon Leavitt's resignation to become head of the Environmental Protection Agency.
 At the age of 36, Heber Manning Wells was the youngest person to become governor.
 At the age of 70, Simon Bamberger became the oldest person to be elected, while Olene Walker, at age 72, was the oldest person to succeed to the office.

+J. Bracken Lee (1949–1957) was the most recent of three Governors of Utah who was not a member of the Church of Jesus Christ of Latter-day Saints (LDS Church), the other two being Simon Bamberger (1917–1921) and George Dern (1925–1933).

 Currently, a term of service is set at four years, and there are no overall limits (consecutive or lifetime) to the number of terms one may be elected to serve.
 Elections for the office of Governor of Utah are normally held in November of the same year as the United States presidential election.

 The current governor is Spencer Cox, who took office on January 4, 2021.
 Governor Cox was elected in November 2020.